For-0/.github/profile/README.md

 ## Who We Are

 Hi!
 We're For Zero, a group of students who make applications that transform student life.
 Our applications are completely free (or, for zero dollars), ad-free, and effective.
+Our goal is to make life easier for students by supplying important tools that can be used at home or in the classroom.

 ## Our Applications

 We've started our journey with Vocabustudy, a free and simple way to study, learn, and memorize information.
-Check it out, [here.]([url](https://vocabustudyonline.web.app/))
+Check it out [here!](https://vocabustudyonline.web.app/)

+## Support us!

+More info on that soon!